ian-mark/Portfolio-Projects/README.md

 ## Data Visualisation
-1. Amazon and how our attention evolves over time
+1. The Development of Attention around Products on Amazon
 2. The Progression of Airbnb's Traction in Manhattan, NYC

 ## Network Analytics